Olonkho

 Olonkho was first documented by Europeans during the Russian conquest of Siberia beginning in the 18th century.
 Large-scale documentation epics was begun by 19th century exiles to Siberia, as well as government-funded scholars in the 20th century in the Yakut Autonomous Soviet Socialist Republic.

 Etymology and related terms

-The term olonkho is believed to be related to the Old Turkic word ölön also means 'saga,' and has been argued to be related to the Turkish copula ol- (olmak 'to be).
+The term olonkho is believed to be related to the Old Turkic word ölön that also means 'saga', (cognate of Uzbek o‘lan) and has been argued to be related to the Turkish copula ol- (olmak 'to be).
 The Buryat epic ontkno is related to olonkho.

 The term Olonkho refers to the saga/epic itself.
 In Yakut an Olonkhohut is the person/storyteller who performs the saga, and the verb Olonkholoo- means to perform them.

+Style

+The language of Olonkho is unusually elaborate containing highly formulaic constructions arranged in verses.

 Performance and presentation

 The epics were originally strictly oral, and oral performance continues today in the Sakha Republic.
 Poets, called Olonkohohut or Olonkohosut (олоҥхоһут), perform Olonkhos through a mixture of spoken verse descriptions and sung character dialogue, with the olonkhohut indicating different characters and themes through tone and melody.
 They contain archaic language, complex grammar, fantastic and symbolic imagery, as well as metaphor, simile, epithets, and hyperbole.

 The Olonkho poems vary from a few thousand up to 40,000 verses in length.
 A typical Olonkho performance lasts 7–8 hours, starting at the beginning of an evening and continuing throughout the night, during which time approximately 7,000-8,000 lines of verse could be performed.
 Longer Olonkho may have taken over a month to complete.

 The beginning of a performance starts with a poetic recitation - other descriptive parts of the epic also take this form.
 Dialogue is sung.
 Gestures and facial expressions also form part of the performance.

 In the 1930s, the Yakut philologist P.A.
 Oyunsky published collections of Olonkhos, adapting the format to written medium by suitable for reading, dividing the poems into separate parts and songs.